chenlinear/chenlinear.github.io/content/posts/20230909-machine-learning-notes-mojonization.md

 ## §2 Other Documents

 [_Mojo programming manual_](https://docs.modular.com/mojo/programming-manual.html) explains why Mojo is designed in this way.
 I will look it up when facing bugs.
 I learned C++ years ago and I haven't really learned Rust.
-I'm not familiar about Lifetime, Pointer, etc.
+I'm not familiar with Lifetime, Pointer, etc.

 [_Modular AI Engine_](https://docs.modular.com/engine/) is about Modular AI Engine, which is not publicly available yet.